 This exercise in itself can be very powerful and then allow you to create the rules and set some more realistic targets which can inch you towards your bigger goals and ambitions.

 Please share this with your teammates, friends or coaches.
 The more sign ups the more you’ll will get from the challenge.

 You can also sign up to “The Mental Edge” for Sports Psychology updates and tips.

-Managing Director – Inspiring Sporting Excellence.
-With over 10 years experience supporting athletes, coaches, parents and teams to achieve their goals, quickly.
+Managing Director – Inspiring Sporting Excellence, Host of Demystifying Mental Toughness Podcast and Founder of The Sports Psychology Hub.
+With over 10 years experience supporting athletes, coaches, parents and teams to achieve their goals, faster.

 T: +44 7734 697769

 Long Term Injuries: How to Confront Difficult Thoughts and Emotions Keagen Hadley is a doctor of occupational therapy specializing in using psychological treatments such as acceptance and commitment therapy (ACT) with his patients.
 As a patient and therapist, he has a deep understanding of the interventions and knows how emotional stress can interfere with rehabilitation,